meichan93/Portafolio/README.md

 # Portafolio

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.0.
+This project use a Firebase database to load all the data :)

 ## Development server